^

 Outcome and prognosis of diphtheria

-The prognosis and outcomes for diphtheria depend mainly on the severity of the primary intoxication and the timing from the start of treatment.
-With localized forms of diphtheria of the oropharynx and nose, the outcome is favorable.
-In toxic forms, complications develop more often and are more severe the heavier the form and the later treatment with antidiphtheria serum.
-Death comes from severe myocarditis or paralysis of the respiratory musculature.
-Children with a hypertoxic form of diphtheria of the oropharynx die in the first 2-3 days of the disease in cases of severe intoxication.
-The prognosis for diphtheria croup depends solely on the timeliness and correctness of the treatment.
-The cause of death in adverse cases is the pneumonia that has joined.
+The prognosis and outcomes of diphtheria depend mainly on the severity of the primary intoxication and the time since the start of treatment.
+In localized forms of diphtheria of the oropharynx and nose, the outcome is favorable.
+In toxic forms, complications develop more often and are more severe, the more severe the form and the later the treatment with antidiphtheria serum is started.
+Death occurs from severe myocarditis or paralysis of the respiratory muscles.
+Children with hypertoxic diphtheria of the oropharynx die in the first 2-3 days of the disease with signs of severe intoxication.
+The prognosis for diphtheria croup depends solely on the timeliness and correctness of treatment.
+The cause of death in unfavorable cases is associated pneumonia.

 Preventive vaccinations protect children from severe forms of diphtheria and adverse outcomes.